Still-Faced Experiment, Dr. Edward Tronick, Harvard University

 Dr. John Bowlby Discussing Attachment Theory

-Dr. Bowlby is considered the founder of attachment theory, and his book trilogy on attachment in humans is the original resource on attachment.
-Bowlby's books on attachment may be found in our "Buy Books and CDs" online store (powered by Amazon).
+Dr. Bowlby is considered the founder of attachment theory, and his book trilogy on attachment in humans is the original resource on attachment theory.

 Mary Ainsworth's Strange Situation